 We also investigated the pharmacology, distribution and tolerability of STK-001 in a study with cynomolgus monkeys.
 As a pilot experiment, this study was not required to be performed under Good Laboratory Practices, or GLP.
 Pre-pubescent monkeys (age 2-2.5 years old) were administered a single dose of STK-001 (n=3/group; 4 groups dosed) or control solution (n=2/group; 2 groups dosed) by intrathecal injection at a dose range that we believe coincides with the estimated therapeutic dose range and stays below the maximum tolerated dose based on tolerability in mice and published data for molecules of similar chemistry.
 The animals were sacrificed at 3 days (n=8) and 29 days (n=8) after dosing.
 An increase in Nav1.1 levels was observed ranging from 1.1-fold to 2.0-fold, compared to the control group, varying by the anatomical region, dose and day of necropsy, with the greatest changes observed in the cerebral cortex.
 The increase in Nav1.1 was also correlated with the presence of STK-001 in brain tissue.
 Additionally, all doses tested showed no drug-related toxicities, including no changes in platelet counts or hepatic function, no clinical signs or symptoms over the 28-day period after administration and no abnormal histopathology.
-These data were presented at the American Epilepsy Society (AES) Annual Meeting in Baltimore in December 2019.

-Single dose GLP toxicology studies in rats and cynomolgus monkeys, that characterized the pharmacology, exposure and tolerability of STK-001 were included in the IND that was submitted to the FDA in late 2019.
-These studies provided data to support the initiation of the Phase 1/2a single ascending dose clinical study.
+Single dose GLP toxicology studies in rats and cynomolgus monkeys, that characterized the pharmacology, exposure and tolerability of STK-001 were included in the investigational new drug application (the "IND") that was submitted to the FDA in late 2019.
+Additional multiple dose GLP toxicology data have subsequently been submitted to the FDA and the MHRA (UK regulatory agency) to support multiple dosing in the clinic.